DIXON LAKE RESORT

 Meet the Keepers.

-We are only the keepers of this magical place for in a very real since this place belongs to the people that come here each season.
+We are only the keepers of this magical place for in a very real since this hidden gem belongs to the people that come here each season.
 Many of whom have been coming here for fifty + years to spend time with family and friends.
-Make new friends, go on adventures, fishing excursions, hunting, 4 wheeling, or just splashing in the water.
+Make new friends, go on adventures, fishing excursions, hunting, 4 wheeling, or just splashing in the water and soaking up the sun.
 For its the people that make this place what it is, the family's that have been coming here long before our time to visit the forest and the abundance of nature that it holds.
-We try our best to maintain the grounds and make up grades to stay with the times, but not take away the rustic beauty that is Dixon Lake Resort
+We try our best to maintain the grounds and make up grades to stay with the times, but not take away the rustic beauty that is Dixon Lake Resort.

 The Christensen’s